Self-hosted LiveSync

 Self-hosted LiveSync is a community-developed synchronisation plug-in available on all Obsidian-compatible platforms.
 It leverages robust server solutions such as CouchDB or object storage systems (e.g., MinIO, S3, R2, etc.) to ensure reliable data synchronisation.

-Additionally, it supports peer-to-peer synchronisation using WebRTC now (experimental), enabling you to synchronise your notes directly between devices without relying on a server.
+Additionally, it supports peer-to-peer synchronisation using WebRTC, enabling you to synchronise your notes directly between devices without relying on a server.
+Documentation is available for Peer-to-Peer Synchronisation.

 obsidian_live_sync_demo